Asymptotic optimality of Grover-Radhakrishnan-Korepin algorithm: Time-optimal control problem and Pontryagin maximum principle

 The constant term \(-1\) reflects the fact that time is spent at unit rate.
-We restrict attention to normal extremals, that is, to the nondegenerate PMP branch in which the running time enters the Hamiltonian with a nonzero multiplier.
+We restrict attention to normal extremals, that is, to the nondegenerate PMP branch in which the running time enters the PMP function with a nonzero multiplier.
 These are the extremals relevant to the bang--bang analysis developed below.
+Here and below, normal refers to this nonzero-multiplier PMP branch, whereas regular refers to the switching structure: a regular normal extremal has transversal switching points, \(\Phi=0\) and \(\dot\Phi=\phi_2\neq0\), and contains no interval on which \(\Phi\equiv0\).

 According to the PMP, along a normal time-optimal trajectory there exists a nonzero costate \(p(t)\) such that